sladak/500cities/README.md

 ## INSTALLATION
 1. Download the code base to local.
 2. Install python 3 with numpy, pandas and scikit-learn libraries.
 3A.
 IMPORTANT: RUNNING THE ANALYSIS ON THE FULL DATASET WILL TAKE MANY (10-20) hours.
 We have included an extract of the data for faster testing.
-Simple copy the included file below:
+Simply copy the included file below:
     500_Cities__Local_Data_for_Better_Health__2018_release_sample.csv
     AS
     500_Cities__Local_Data_for_Better_Health__2018_release.csv